Who do I get advising from?

 - If you are ready to take 300- and 400-level classes in your major, you are advised by your assigned faculty advisor in your department.
 Find out who your faculty advisor is.

-The Engineering Advising Center is located in room 100 of the Sarah H. Fleischmann Building.
+The Engineering Advising Center is located in room 108 of Cain Hall (EJCH).

 Our hours of operation are Monday-Friday between 8 am and 5 pm.